tim-smart/effect-io-ai/effect/Effect-tapErrorTag.md

 # tapErrorTag

-The `tapErrorTag` function allows you to inspect errors that match a specific tag, helping you handle different error types more precisely.

-This function is useful when you want to target and act on specific error types within an effect.
-You can use it to handle errors more granularly based on their tags (e.g., inspecting only `NetworkError` or `ValidationError`), without modifying the error or the overall result of the effect.
+Inspect errors matching a specific tag without altering the original effect.

+**Details**

+This function allows you to inspect and handle specific error types based on their `_tag` property.
+It is particularly useful in applications where errors are modeled with tagged types (e.g., union types with discriminating tags).
+By targeting errors with a specific `_tag`, you can log or perform actions on them while leaving the error channel and overall effect unchanged.

+If the error doesn't match the specified tag, this function does nothing, and the effect proceeds as usual.

 To import and use `tapErrorTag` from the "Effect" module: